xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

   * The first kind is online homework assignment at WebAssign.
 There will be one WebAssign homework for each section.
 To earn credit, you must earn more than 90% on each assignment.
 You have 5 attempts for each question and that should be plenty before you can answer the question correctly.
 Each assignment is worth 1 point.

-  * The second kind is completing tasks in the course materials assigned every week.
+  * The second kind is completing problems in the course materials assigned every week.
 You will be working on these assignments during the class time and discuss them with your peers.

 ## Group Participation